Munich-Quantum-Software-Stack/MQSS-Pennylane-Adapter/README.md

     qml.CNOT(wires=[1, 0])
     qml.RX(x, wires=1)
     return qml.expval(qml.PauliX(0) @ qml.PauliZ(1))
 params = [np.pi / 3, np.pi / 17]
 result = quantum_function_expval(*params)
 ```
+Furthermore, you can define a Hamiltonian object within PennyLane, and calculate the expectation value with respect to that Hamiltonian.
+For these cases, Pennylane Provider simply creates a batch job for each term in the Hamiltonian, to calculate the expectation value.

+## 🛠️ Upcoming Features
+ - Autograd support with Parameter-Shift
+ - Grouping of commuting terms in the Hamiltonians to reduce the number of circuits in the batch

+## 🤝 Contributing

+Feel free to open issues or submit pull requests to improve this project!